Can Old National Bancorp (ONB) Remain Competitive?

 ONB’s Market Performance

-ONB stocks went down by -0.43% for the week, with a monthly drop of -2.39% and a quarterly performance of 1.94%, while its annual performance rate touched 4.02%.
-The volatility ratio for the week stands at 2.73% while the volatility levels for the past 30 days are set at 3.09% for Old National Bancorp.
-The simple moving average for the period of the last 20 days is -3.83% for ONB stocks with a simple moving average of 3.31% for the last 200 days.
+ONB stocks went up by 1.03% for the week, with a monthly drop of -5.16% and a quarterly performance of 2.60%, while its annual performance rate touched 3.05%.
+The volatility ratio for the week stands at 2.20% while the volatility levels for the past 30 days are set at 3.11% for Old National Bancorp.
+The simple moving average for the period of the last 20 days is -1.97% for ONB stocks with a simple moving average of 4.43% for the last 200 days.

 Analysts’ Opinion of ONB